-The Peabody Institute will adhere to Johns Hopkins University’s comprehensive COVID guidance for the fall 2023 semester.
+The Peabody Institute adheres to Johns Hopkins University’s comprehensive COVID guidance.
 Please use the links below for further details.

 Dear JHU Community,

 As we close out this academic year and head into summer, we want to provide an update to our COVID-19 vaccination policy.

 In consultation with the Johns Hopkins University Health Advisory Group and other public health experts across our campuses, and given the impending expiration of the federal COVID-19 Public Health Emergency Declaration, Johns Hopkins University is simplifying its COVID-19 vaccine policy.

 All incoming students and employees must have received at least one dose of any FDA- or WHO-authorized vaccine.
 This will not impact current affiliates who have been vaccinated or have received an appropriate exemption.
 This change is effective immediately.

 This simplified policy aligns with current CDC and FDA guidelines.
 It also more closely matches the wide availability of the single dose COVID-19 vaccine, as the original two-shot series is scarce.
 All future COVID-19 vaccination policy updates will be posted on covidinfo.jhu.edu.